Morgan Conway: Early life and career

-Conway was born in Newark, New Jersey, in 1903.
-He was educated at Columbia University in New York City.
-He had a brokerage business in New York City for 11 years before closing it in 1933.
-He went to Hollywood and began acting in little theatre.
+Conway was born in Newark, New Jersey, in 1900, the fifth of six children of Sydney Vincent Conway and Margaret McConnell Conway, both born in the U.S. of Irish Catholic ancestry.
+He worked in commercial real estate with his brokerage in New York City for 11 years before closing it in 1933 during the Great Depression.
+Some serendipitous connections got him onto the New York stage as an actor, followed by his venture west to Hollywood, where he began acting in little theatre and landed his first film role, in the 1934 picture starring Spencer Tracy, Looking for Trouble.

 Returning to New York, Conway acted on Broadway in plays that included Angel Island (1937), In the Bag (1937), Mimie Scheller (1936), Summer Wives (1936), and If a Body (1935).

-For many years he freelanced, working for various studios in bits or supporting roles.
+For many years he freelanced, working for various Hollywood studios in bits or supporting roles.
 His most familiar appearance from this period is probably in Charlie Chan in Reno (1939).

+Morgan Conway did belong to the Screen Actors Guild but he was not, as has been reported, one of its founders.
+His name was confused with that of founder and character actor Morgan Wallace.

 RKO Radio Pictures and portrayal of Dick Tracy

-By the mid-1940s he was a contract player for RKO Radio Pictures, and he was chosen to portray Chester Gould's comic-strip detective Dick Tracy in a pair of feature films: Dick Tracy and Dick Tracy vs. Cueball.
+By the mid-1940s he was a contract player for RKO Radio Pictures, and he was chosen to portray Chester Gould's comic-strip detective Dick Tracy in a new series of feature films.
 RKO's earliest publicity photos posed Conway in profile, hoping to emulate Gould's square-jawed caricatures.
-Morgan Conway is considered by many (including Dick Tracy writer Max Allan Collins) to be the best screen Dick Tracy.
+Conway's low-key interpretation of the character, calm and businesslike, was entirely in keeping with a police procedural.
+Conway was well received by the press; the trade publication Showmen's Trade Review reported, "It is Conway's splendid interpretation of Dick Tracy that makes this film such good entertainment and a very auspicious first in the series."
+Dick Tracy writer Max Allan Collins strongly approves of his performances: "To the late Morgan Conway, wherever you are, a tip of the fedora.
+You did very, very well."
+Conway's two Dick Tracy features are Dick Tracy (1945, retitled Dick Tracy, Detective for TV syndication and video) and Dick Tracy vs. Cueball (1946).

 Actor Ralph Byrd had played the role in four hit serials, and some exhibitors petitioned RKO to make more Tracy features, but with Byrd.
-RKO made the substitution, reassigning Conway to two other "B" features.
-The studio abandoned most of its "B" product in 1947 and Conway's contract was not renewed.
-In 1948, author Chester Gould proposed that RKO should continue the series, stipulating that Morgan Conway should play the lead, but RKO (then in organizational turmoil after the studio's sale to Howard Hughes) declined.
+RKO made the substitution, reassigning Conway to three other "B" features.
+The studio discontinued most of its "B" product in 1947 and Conway's contract was not renewed.
+In 1948, Chester Gould proposed that RKO should continue the series, stipulating that Morgan Conway should play the lead, but RKO (then in organizational turmoil after the studio's sale to Howard Hughes) declined.